View Weekly Course Schedule |

 update, so there is no need to add your name to your contribution.

-However, you must ensure you use an account name that reflects your
+However, you must ensure you use a wiki account name that reflects your

 real name, or the instructor won't know who did what.